Expert articles Gemba Walks

 Standard Gemba walks are a powerful tool that empowers frontline workers.
 When they encounter a potential issue, they can confidently wait for their supervisor’s scheduled Gemba Walk, knowing that the standardized questions will address their concerns.

-This structured approach ensures steady and reliable support throughout the day, giving them a sense of control over their work environment.
+This structured approach ensures steady and reliable support throughout the day, facilitating clear communication and giving workers a sense of control over their work environment.

 Gemba Walk checklists promote control and facilitate Leader Standard Work while ensuring frontline workers receive the support they need.